particle-iot/roadshow-workshop-2019/content/docs/ch2.md

 ## Working with Bluetooth on Particle Devices

 For the last section of this lab, we'll explore using BLE to advertise data from your device.
-Specifically, we'll use BLE to adversise the power and battery state of your Argon, which you'll then read from a browswer using Web BLE and Chrome.
+Specifically, we'll use BLE to advertize the uptime, WiFi signal strength and free memory on your device, which you'll then read from a browser using Web BLE and Chrome.

 ### Using Bluetooth with Particle Gen3 Devices